Major Oscar Theodor Gnosspelius, FRAeS (1878 – 1953)

 Unaware of Gnosspelius’ accident off Belle Isle, on the morning of 25 November 1911 Herbert Stanley Adams taxied out from Hill of Oaks in Waterbird, commissioned by Wakefield as a landplane from A.V.
 Roe & Company, took off and alighted.
 It was the first successful flight off water outside of France and the USA, and the first in the world to successfully use a stepped float.
 Gnosspelius’ mother wrote a letter to congratulate Wakefield.

 The first successful flight made by Gnosspelius No. 2 was on 14 February 1912 when piloted by Gnosspelius. – The Westmorland Gazette, 24 February 1912.
-This was the first successful flight by a hydro-monoplane in Britain.
+It was the first successful flight by a hydro-monoplane in Britain.
 The above photo is of Gnosspelius No. 2 at Hill of Oaks.
 This photo was taken on 10 May 1913.